Tin Huey: Career

 Tin Huey signed with Warner Bros.
 Records and recorded and released their debut album Contents Dislodged During Shipment in 1979.
 (The album was issued for the first time on CD by Collector's Choice Music in 2003.)
 It was not a commercial success.

 Ralph Legnini (a.k.a.
 Ralph E.) played with the band for several early '80s shows before they went their separate ways.
 It would be two decades before they released any new material.

 Their follow-up second album, Disinformation, was released in 1999 by Butler's Future Fossil Records.
 Since then, they have played shows both in Ohio and in the greater New York City area.
 Most recently, they assembled recordings from the mid-70s for their third album, Before Obscurity: The Bushflow Tapes.
 The album is a combination of studio recordings and live performances from JB's in Kent, Ohio, where they regularly played.

-Perversity was released on November 17, 2009, on the Smog Veil label, becoming their first new album in over a decade.

 In 2003, Tin Huey were among the Midwestern/Akronite bands that were featured in the PBS documentary It's Everything, And Then It's Gone, which covered the mostly overlooked stories about the bands who hailed from the Ohio music scene and developed the "Akron Sound".
 That same year, Tin Huey played at the Rock and Roll Hall of Fame in Cleveland.

 Tin Huey briefly became a septet after adding newcomer Bob Ethington, formerly of Unit 5.

-Price died after a four-year battle with colon cancer on November 6, 2008, at the age of 56.
+Price died after a four-year battle with colon cancer on 6 November 2008, at the age of 56.
 Tin Huey stopped performing as a band.
 A spin-off band, Half Cleveland, was formed in 2007 featuring Gold, Butler, Ethington, and former Chi-Pig bassist Debbie Smith.
 They have played occasional shows in the Akron/Cleveland area, including opening a show at the Akron Civic Theater for Chrissie Hynde of the Pretenders.
 Since Price's death, there have been a couple live events, one a jam loosely dedicated to Mark involving all the surviving members of the Hueys, bass handled by Gold, Smith, and Kristoffer Carter (The KC Show).
 The second was an Arts Program benefit billed as "A Gaggle of Hueys and a Houseguest" featuring original Hueys Gold, Aylward and Austin, along with Dave Rich of Houseguest.
 Recently, Gold and Aylward have also been playing improvisational guitar duets at local art galleries.